-While different IB Diploma Programme subjects offer varying amounts of opportunity for experiential learning, it is at the very heart of CAS.
+While different IB Diploma Programme subjects offer varying amounts of opportunities for experiential learning, it is at the very heart of CAS.

 CAS enables students to enhance their personal and interpersonal development through experiential learning.
-At the same provides time. important it an counterbalance to the academic pressures of the rest of the Diploma Programme.
+At the same provides time. it an important counterbalance to the academic pressures of the rest of the Diploma Programme.
 CAS should be both challenging and enjoyable, a personal journey of self-discovery.
-Each individual student has a different starting point, and therefore different goals and needs, but for many their CAS activities include experiences that are profound and life-changing.
+Each individual student has a different starting point and, therefore, different goals and needs.
+But for many, their CAS activities include experiences that are profound and life-changing.
 This enables students to grow as unique individuals and to recognize their role in relation to others.

-CAS is designed to interact with the intensity of the academic side of the Diploma Programme in a holistic way, giving students opportunities for self-determination, collaboration, accomplishment and enjoyment.
+CAS is designed to interact with the intensity of the academic side of the Diploma Programme in a holistic way, giving students opportunities for self-determination, collaboration, accomplishment, and enjoyment.